10.9. typped.lexer¶

 Notice that the end-token is actually returned, but the begin-token is not.

-could alternately be used to define the
+The method def_default_whitespace could alternately be used to define the

 whitespace tokens.

 10.9.4.
-User-accessible methods and attributes of Lexer
+User-accessible methods and attributes of Lexer¶

 The lexer class has many utility methods and user-accessible attributes.
 Some